-David Swenson is back for his third visit to Manchester to teach a weekend workshop for Yoga Manchester.
+David Swenson is back for his 5th visit to Manchester to teach a weekend workshop for Yoga Manchester.
 Expect lots of fun and laughter as well as a depth of information in all David’s classes.
-There are some new additions to the workshop including David’s Yoga autobiography on Friday evening – not to be missed.
+There are some new additions to the workshop including David’s teachings on how to avoid injury, seeking depth in practice and enjoying the yoga ride on Friday evening – not to be missed.

 All aboard the Ashtanga Train- Yoga Chikitsa: Primary Series Flow